OliverOakley/project_two/README.md

 ### Application:
 The microservice application consists of four services, each their own Docker container, utilising the following architecture:
 * Service 1 - Front-end of the application; communicates with the other three services.
 Stores account and prize winnings in a MySQL Database.
-* Service 2 - Creates a random string of letters, with at least 2 different implementations.
+* Service 2 - 'Rolls a dice' (i.e. generates a random number between 1 and 6).
-* Service 3 - Creates a random set of numbers, with at least 2 different implementations.
+* Service 3 - 'Spins three fruit wheels' (i.e. randomises three variables from a list that contains three different fruits)
-* Service 4 - Creates an account based on objects created in services 2 and 3.
-Determine if the user has 'won', with two different implementations.
+* Service 4 - Creates a prize based on the dice roll in Service 2 and the spins in Service 3.
+Determine if the user has 'won', and how much they have won.

 The micorservice application utilises the following tech:
 * Python is the main language in which the application is written.